hylang/hy/docs/language/internals.rst

 ``String``\s are immutable.

-Hy literal strings can span multiple lines, and are considered by the parser as a single unit, respecting the Python escapes for unicode strings.
+Hy literal strings can span multiple lines, and are considered by the reader as a single unit, respecting the Python escapes for unicode strings.

 ``String``\s have an attribute ``brackets`` that stores the custom